Why Artificial Intelligence Represents a Civilizational Transition—and What It Demands from Human Responsibility

 This piece proposes a different frame:

-AI is a threshold condition—a gate that reveals whether humanity is ready to assume responsibility for the systems it now has the power to create.
+AI represents a threshold condition—one that reveals whether humans are prepared to responsibly govern the systems they now have the power to create.

 In this sense, AI is not the destination.